 c.
 The Services – Each of our Services involves you providing us with financial or accounts related data (the Client Data) which has been previously hosted on a third party accounting system (the Source Platform) and for which you are requesting one of the following Services:

-ii. a transaction based year-end analysis and reporting service for the Client Data – Checkmybooks; or
+ii. a subscription based back-up and recovery service for the Client Data – Backupmybooks; or

-iii. a subscription based back-up and recovery services for the Client Data – Backupmybooks.
+iii. a subscription based service providing API access to the Client Data – Ledgerflow.

 2. Our Contract with you